 Choosing a good

-running app is still one of the easiest and cheapest ways to help you get fit and in better shape.
+running app is still one of the cheapest and best ways to help you get fit and in better shape.
 While dedicated running watches are still the best for hardcore runners, smartwatches with built-in run tracking, like the Moto 360 Sport, Polar M600 and, of course, the Apple Watch Series 2 mean that running apps are making a bit of a comeback.

-There's never been so much choice when picking a running app, with most big-name brands from Adidas, Nike, Under Armour and Puma all sporting their own apps.
-There's some pretty stiff competition from the likes of Runkeeper, Runtastic, Strava and the ever-present Endomondo as well.
+There's never been so much choice when picking a running app, with most big-name brands such as Adidas, Nike, Under Armour and Puma all sporting their own apps.
+There's also some pretty stiff competition from the likes of Runkeeper, Runtastic, Strava and the ever-present Endomondo, as well.

 Essential reading: How to use your running watch